microsoft/code-with-engineering-playbook/docs/observability/recipes-observability.md

 ## Python OpenTelemetry Examples

 The Azure SDK for Python contains an [Azure Monitor Opentelemetry Distro client library for Python ](https://github.com/Azure/azure-sdk-for-python/tree/main/sdk/monitor/azure-monitor-opentelemetry).
-You can view samples of how to use the SDK in this [GitHub Repo](https://github.com/Azure/azure-sdk-for-python/tree/main/sdk/monitor/azure-monitor-opentelemetry/samples).
-With this SDK you can easily collect traces, metrics, and logs.
+You can view samples of how to use the library in this [GitHub Repo](https://github.com/Azure/azure-sdk-for-python/tree/main/sdk/monitor/azure-monitor-opentelemetry/samples).
+With this library you can easily collect traces, metrics, and logs.

 ## Java OpenTelemetry Examples